• Skip to main content

 Meaningful Watershed Educational Experiences

-The Meaningful Watershed Educational Experiences (MWEE) framework is promoted across the Commonwealth by Pennsylvania Department of Education, Pennsylvania Department of Environmental Protection, the Pennsylvania Environmental Literacy/MWEE Capacity Building Task Force, and other organizations as the education approach of learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement.
+The Meaningful Watershed Educational Experiences (MWEE, pronounced “MeeWee”) framework is promoted across the Commonwealth by the Pennsylvania Department of Education, the Pennsylvania Department of Environmental Protection, the Pennsylvania Environmental Literacy Network, and other organizations as the education approach of learner-centered experiences that focus on investigations into local environmental issues that lead to informed action and civic engagement.

 A truly effective MWEE is place-based.
 It catapults students into environmental discovery, inquiry, and action in the story of their local community and watershed.

 Become a MWEE Ambassador!
-To become a MWEE Ambassador in Pennsylvania, you must complete the MWEE 101 Online Course and a 6-hour workshop led by a Pennsylvania MWEE Facilitator.
+To become a MWEE Ambassador in Pennsylvania, you must complete the MWEE 101 Online Course and a 6-hour workshop led by a Pa.
+MWEE Facilitator.

-• and in-depth workshops focusing on student voice, civic and environmental action projects, using the Environmental Literacy Model to plan your MWEE, and advanced knowledge and skills in watershed education.
+• In-depth workshops focusing on student voice, civic and environmental action projects, using the Environmental Literacy Model to plan your MWEE, and advanced knowledge and skills in watershed education.

-First awarded in 2020, Pennsylvania presents Pennsylvania MWEE Partner and School of Excellence Awards at the Pennsylvania Assocation of Environmental Education (PAEE) annual conference.
-Find out more about the criteria for the awards and apply at PAEE’s website.
+First awarded in 2020, Pennsylvania presents the Pennsylvania MWEE Partner and School of Excellence Awards at the Pennsylvania Association of Environmental Education (PAEE) annual conference.
+Learn more about the awards’ criteria and apply at PAEE’s website.

 Watershed Education Resources